raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-The Retry Delay TLV (DSO-TYPE=0) can be used as a Primary TLV (unacknowledged) in a server-to-client message, or as an Extra TLV in a server-to-client response to a client-to-server request message.
+The Retry Delay TLV (DSO-TYPE=0) can be used as a Primary TLV (unacknowledged) in a server-to-client message, or as an Response Additional TLV in a server-to-client response to a client-to-server request message.

 The TYPE-DEPENDENT DATA for the the Retry Delay TLV is as follows: